HonokaKousaka/Contemporary-Artificial-Intelligence/Project_4/README.md

 ### Step 1:

-Convert the image data and label data into an approriate shape.
+Use the package **Transformers** from **HuggingFace**, specifically T5 and BART.

 ### Step 2:

-Construct diverse convolutional neural networks.

-In this assignment, LeNet, AlexNet, ResNet, VGGNet, GoogLeNet, InceptionV2 are constructed.
+Customize the data.

+Data should be in a certain kind of format.

 ### Step 3:

-Train the neural networks and run a test.
-The time spent and the accuracy will be collected.
+Train the large models and run a test.
+The measurement **Rouge, BLEU, METEOR** will be collected.

 &nbsp;

 ## Files

-- LeNet.ipynb: The .ipynb file for LeNet.
-- AlexNet.ipynb: The .ipynb file for AlexNet.
-- ResNet.ipynb: The .ipynb file for ResNet.
-- VGGNet.ipynb: The .ipynb file for VGGNet.
-- GoogLeNet.ipynb: The .ipynb file for GoogLeNet.
+- T5.ipynb: The .ipynb file for T5 large model.
-- Inceptionv2.ipynb: The .ipynb file for Inceptionv2.
+- BART.ipynb: The .ipynb file for BART large model.
-- LeNet.py: The .py file for LeNet.
-- AlexNet.py: The .py file for AlexNet.
+- T5.py: The .py file for T5 large model.
-- ResNet.py: The .py file for ResNet.
+- BART.py: The .py file for BART large model.
-- VGGNet.py: The .py file for VGGNet.
+- train.csv: The training dataset for this task.
-- GoogLeNet.py: The .py file for GoogLeNet.
+- test.csv: The test dataset for this task.
-- Inceptionv2.py: The .py file for Inceptionv2.
+- predictions1(, 2, 3, 4, 5).csv: The prediction file of T5's 5-fold cross-validation.
-- 10215501434李睿恩实验三: The report for Assignment 3.
+- predictions.csv: The prediction of test.csv when using T5.
+- predictions_bart: The prediction of test.csv when using BART.
+-